iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > A great opportunity to contribute.<br> :date: __2021-04-19 00:09:11__

 > Fantastic idea and use of spare computing capacity, for great causes.
 Much needed!
 Minus 1 star, because the app keeps changing from Corona Phase 3 to Demystify.
 It should continue with my chosen project every time I plug in!<br> :date: __2021-04-15 03:45:17__

-> I have used this for a while now.
-Curently supporting Imperial College it runs for over a hour but complets 0 calculations.<br> :date: __2021-04-08 17:14:29__